gentrexha/gentrexha.github.io/_posts/2019-10-09-kosovo-2019-parliament.markdown

 ![2019 parliament infographic](https://raw.githubusercontent.com/gentrexha/gentrexha.github.io/master/assets/images/posts/2019-parliament-infographic.jpg)

 In the first part of the infographic I've compared the new seat structure and displayed the difference from the current numbers to the old ones, based on the number of deputies they have now.
-The downside of this being, that for example LVV shows a big increase of deputies although last elections they've had 32 seats, but I've taken into account the 12 deputies that left he party and created the new party called PSD.
+The downside of this being, that, for example LVV shows a big increase of deputies, although last elections, they've had 32 seats, but I've taken into account the 12 deputies that left the party and created their new party called PSD.
 Where as, in the second part the new upcoming parliament is shown

 Source: [rezultatet2019.org](http://ask.rks-gov.net/en/kosovo-agency-of-statistics) & [votaime.org](http://www.votaime.org)